 Demand for our products is dependent on demand for the industrial goods markets into which the products are incorporated.
 The capital goods industries in general, and the Hydraulics and Electronics segments specifically, are subject to economic cycles.
-According to the National Fluid Power Association (the fluid power industry's trade association in the United States), the United States index of shipments of hydraulic products increased 3.1% during the first quarter of 2017 after decreasing 9% in 2016, and decreasing 16% in 2015.
-The Institute of Printed Circuits Association reports that North American electronics business indicators are strengthening.
-Electronics manufacturing services (EMS) and semiconductor industries saw strong growth in the first quarter of 2017, while printed circuit board (PCB) sales saw minimal growth.
-Other industry reports are forecasting single digit growth in 2017 in the EMS, PCB, display and semiconductor markets.
+According to the National Fluid Power Association (the fluid power industry's trade association in the United States), the United States index of shipments of hydraulic products increased 6.2% during the first half of 2017 after decreasing 9% in 2016, and decreasing 16% in 2015.
+The Institute of Printed Circuits Association reports that North American electronics business indicators suggest the likelihood of continued sales growth in the industry this year, but with some volatility.
+Electronics manufacturing services (EMS) and semiconductor sales saw strong growth in the first half of 2017, while printed circuit board (PCB) sales saw some growth as well.